karuvally/karuvally.github.io/_posts/2018-09-18-setting-up-cv-python3.md

 on Python 3.

 # Prerequisites
-First of all, make sure your distro is still supported.
-Linux distributions after the end of their release cycle usually do not allow installing softwares from repositories.
-That is, you would not be able to use your package manager to install software.
-So be sure to have a "recent" Linux distribution.
-Lets start by updating your list of packages
+First of all, get the latest package listings from the repository.
+If you are on Fedora, you can safely skip this.
+If you are on Debian, do the following.

     $ sudo apt-get update

+If you are Fedora, you can safely skip this step.

 With this post, we are dealing with the Python 2 side of things. so make sure it is installed.
 On Debian derivatives, you can just do